-- Process the 2014 annual energy demand and supply data immediately upon receipt from member economies; - Publish APEC Energy Statistics 2014 and APEC Energy Handbook 2014 before EWG52; - Organise the 28th EGEDA Meeting in Malaysia in the fourth quarter of 2016; - Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; and - Run the third EGEDA Training Program on Energy Statistics. - APERC will hold the short-term course on energy statistics in July 2016, a month earlier than 2015. - The mid-term training course will be held from October to November 2016.
+- Process the 2014 annual energy demand and supply data immediately upon receipt from member economies; - Publish APEC Energy Statistics 2014 and APEC Energy Handbook 2014; - Organise the 28th EGEDA Meeting in Malaysia on 1-3 November 2016; - Participate in international cooperation on energy statistics such as the Energy Statistics Development Group (ESDG) of IEA, JODI, International Energy Statistics (InterEnerStat) meetings, etc.; - Run the third EGEDA Training Program on Energy Statistics. - The mid--term training course will be held from 3 October to 25 November 2016; and - Hold the APEC Workshop on Energy Statistics on 4-6 April 2017.